pangeo-data/climpred/docs/source/metrics.rst

 Metrics
 #######

-All high-level functions like :py:class:`~climpred.classes.HindcastEnsemble` :py:meth:`~climpred.classes.HindcastEnsemble.verify`,
+All high-level functions like :py:meth:`.HindcastEnsemble.verify`, :py:meth:`.HindcastEnsemble.bootstrap`, :py:meth:`.PerfectModelEnsemble.verify` and
-:py:class:`~climpred.classes.HindcastEnsemble`
-:py:meth:`~climpred.classes.HindcastEnsemble.bootstrap`,
-:py:class:`~climpred.classes.PerfectModelEnsemble`
-:py:meth:`~climpred.classes.PerfectModelEnsemble.verify` and
-:py:class:`~climpred.classes.PerfectModelEnsemble`
-:py:meth:`~climpred.classes.PerfectModelEnsemble.bootstrap` have a ``metric`` argument that has to be called to determine which metric is used in computing predictability.
+:py:meth:`.PerfectModelEnsemble.bootstrap` have a ``metric`` argument that has to be called to determine which metric is used in computing predictability.

 .. note::